enthought/enaml/docs/source/index.rst

 ====================================

 **E**\naml is **N**\ot **A** **M**\arkup **L**\anguage. |Enaml| is a library for
-building beautiful user interfaces with minimal effort.
-Enaml uses a constraints based layout system allowing users to easily express complex UI layouts.
+creating professional quality user interfaces with minimal effort.
+Enaml combines a domain specific declarative language with a constraints based layout system to allow users to easily define rich UIs with complex and flexible layouts.
 Enaml applications can transparently run on multiple backends (Qt and Wx) and on multiple operating systems (Windows, OSX, Linux).

 Other great Enaml features include

+    1) Declarative UI specification langauge that is a strict superset of Python
-    1) Architecture design that encourages Model View separation
+    2) Architecture design which encourages Model View separation
-    2) Subscription based operators which allow state/events to freely flow between models and views
+    3) Subscription based operators which allow state and events to freely flow between models and views
-    3) Ability to easily subclass widgets to override functionality of builtin widgets
+    4) Ability to easily subclass widgets to override functionality of builtin widgets
-    4) Support for custom UI widgets
+    5) Support for custom UI widgets
-    5) Class based widget design encourages re-use of UI code
+    6) Class based widget design encourages re-use of UI code
-    6) Well documented code base that is easy to understand
+    7) Well documented code base that is easy to understand

 .. toctree::